 To facilitate the design and improvement of new as well as existing plants, we have integrated and incorporated the traditional Pinch Analysis techniques and the latest developments in the area of heat, mass and water recovery into Heat-MATRIX, a computer software developed in UTM.
 Heat-MATRIX has been tailored for the retrofit (improvement) of heat and water recovery network to reduce energy and water in chemical process plants.
-The software was developed based on the synergistic combination of three key techniques to reduce the hot and cold utility consumption.
-The software implements the established principles of Pinch Analysis for a new plant, and the new MATRIX technique for the retrofit (improvement) of existing processes to reduce the hot and cold utility usage.
-The MATRIX technique is a new methodology that is aimed at improving heat recovery by MAximising the Total Reuse of the eXisting heat recovery network area (MATRIX).
-The third technique being implemented is the WCA technique described earlier.
+The software implements the established principles of Heat and Water Pinch Analysis for a new plant, and the new MATRIX technique for the retrofit (improvement) of existing processes to reduce the hot and cold utility usage.
+The